 • Repair bracket is attached to the foundation and connected to the helical pier

-• Jack stand is attached to helical piers system to lift foundation transferring load to helical plates in load-bearing soil
+• Jack stand is attached to the helical piers system to lift the foundation, transferring load to helical plates in load-bearing soil

 • Job site backfilled and cleaned up